 Having determined the assets directly attributable to each reporting segment, and the economic capital requirements, the Group allocates liabilities (debt funding) to each reporting segment based on the relative maturity profile of the segment's assets.
 Long term debt including loans secured by co-investments in CM are allocated to the Co-investment Business to the extent possible with the residual being allocated to Fee Business.
-Call accounts, term and institutional accounts, medium term debt, other associated working capital and the fair value of derivatives are allocated to the Fee Business.
+Amounts due to a related party, medium term debt, other associated working capital and the fair value of derivatives are allocated to the Fee Business.
 The allocation of liabilities determined above, in turn, drives the allocation of interest expense for each reporting segment.